-\The total number of non-activated accounts for the GT-IFQ program does not equal the number of non-activated accounts for each share category of the GT-IFQ program, because some non-activated accounts hold shares for multiple share categories. \\Shares are distributed for each share category of the GT-IFQ program; there are no shares for the program as a whole. \\\Represents the sum for all grouper and tilefish categories.
-Source: IFQ database accessed 12/14/2016.
+Notes: The 2016 commercial quota is based on the reallocation implemented through Amendment 28, which was vacated on March 3, 2017.
+The 2017 commercial quota will be based on the previous sector allocation of 51% commercial.
+The total number of non-activated accounts for the GT-IFQ program does not equal the number of non-activated accounts for each share category of the GT-IFQ program, because some non-activated accounts hold shares for multiple share categories.
+Shares are distributed for each share category of the GT-IFQ program; there are no shares for the program as a whole.
+Represents the sum for all grouper and tilefish categories.
+Source: IFO database accessed 12/14/2016.